Emulsion Overview

 Why Water Works After Combustion

 While many are familiar with the phrase “oil and water don’t mix”, most don’t realize that the combustion of any hydrocarbon will produce a significant amount of water, in the form of steam, from the reaction of the hydrogen in the fuel and oxygen in the air.
 In fact, depending on the type of fuel, the water mass created during combustion can be greater than the mass of the fuel source.
-In other words, APT’s emulsified fuel technology is only altering the sequence in which the water is introduced into combustion, not introducing water as a new compound.
+In other words, AET’s emulsified fuel technology is only altering the sequence in which the water is introduced into combustion, not introducing water as a new compound.

 The combustion reaction for methane illustrates this.
 Chemically, the combustion process consists of a reaction between methane and oxygen in the air.
 This chemical reaction results in the production of carbon dioxide (CO2), water (H2O) and a great deal of energy.
 The following reaction of methane (relative molecular mass of 16) yields two molecules of water on complete combustion with a total relative mass of 36 (molecular weight of water being 18).